Online Virtual Proctoring

 Prior to a student being able to take their exam with a third-party proctor, that exam must be setup with the proctor by the instructor.
 Third-party proctoring does not require Canvas, while some proctors do have the option of integrating with your Canvas course, exams may be setup directly with the proctoring service.

-SmarterProctoring is also available for use within Canvas.
+SmarterProctoring is an online exam scheduling vendor that integrates with Canvas.
 SmarterProctoring allows students to schedule their exam through either Auburn University Testing Services, approved online proctoring services or approved proctors at other locations from within Canvas.

 I have a large section(s) of students.
 Do you accommodate large classes?

 We can accommodate 72 students in Biggin in a setting.
 Several students can be handled on an hour by hour exam and over a window of days.
 It’s highly recommended that students test earlier in the exam window since most students wait until the last day to complete their exam.

 What is the ideal time window for scheduling an exam in Biggin?

 We begin accepting appointments mid-semester prior to the upcoming semester to coincide with when faculty typically create their syllabus.

 Who proctors and handles the exams?

 Exams are administered by certified proctors of Biggio Center Testing Services.Faculty-led exams are proctored by the faculty member unless prior arrangements have been made with Testing Services.
 Our Testing Assistants monitor and proctor the exams in the testing room at all times.
 Irregularities and suspected cheating incidents are reported to the Testing Administrator and faculty member.

 Do you have a problem with cheating in your facility?
 For example, are students sharing answers after leaving the exam?